College Catalog: Student-Faculty Responsibilities

 View the Safety and Security policy and procedure for information about identification cards, transportation options, campus safety tips, first aid, and lost and found.

-Information about crime at the Durham Tech Main Campus, Orange County Campus, and Northern Durham Center is available to the public online through the Office of Postsecondary Education in the U.S. Department of Education.
-Type the name of the college in the search engine to access the reports.
+Information about crime at Main Campus, Orange County Campus, Duke Street North, and Northern Durham Center is available online through the Office of Postsecondary Education in the U.S. Department of Education.
 The daily crime log is available upon request in the Police and Public Safety office on Main Campus or at the Security desk at Orange County Campus and the Northern Durham Center.

 Your Guide to Safety on Campus, which serves as Durham Technical Community College’s Clery Report, provides information about safety and security on Durham Tech campuses.